iSplasher/isomorphic-logger/README.md

 import Sentry from 'raven-js';

 logger.channel(
-  // Converts error objects to string representing stack trace. createStackTraceTransformProcessor(),

-  // Prepends every message with date and time. createDateAndLevelPrependProcessor({dateFormat: 'YYYY-MM-DD HH:MM:SS'}),

-  // Batch logged messages.
+  createStackTraceTransformProcessor(),              // Converts error objects to string representing stack trace. createDateAndLevelPrependProcessor(),              // Prepends every message with date and time. createThrottleProcessor({delay: 500, length: 10}), // Batch logged messages. createConsoleProcessor()                           // Write batched messages to console.
-  createThrottleProcessor({delay: 500, length: 10}),

-  // Write batched messaget to console. createConsoleProcessor()
 );

 logger.channel(
-  // Concat all messages into a single string. createMessageConcatProcessor(),

-  // Wrap message into an Error object and trim excessive stack frames.
+  createMessageConcatProcessor(), // Concat all messages into a single string. createErrorWrapProcessor(),     // Wrap message into an Error object and trim excessive stack frames. createSentryProcessor(Sentry)   // Send messages to Sentry.
-  // Message is wrapped only if it was logged at an appropriate log level. createErrorWrapProcessor(),

-  // Send messages to Sentry.
-  createSentryProcessor(Sentry)
-)
+);

+logger.log('Hello there!') // This is logged to both console and Sentry
 ```

 Even if the channel contains an asynchronous processor, messages are guaranteed to be logged in the original order.